BachNguyen1998/Dead-Drop/README.md

 Install deadDrop.apk and play

 NOTE:
 - This game is still in development.
-Future updates may include a button on certain height that player has to jump and press to win, bot chasing player, multiplayer, improve UI,...
+Future updates may include bot chasing player, multiplayer, improve UI,...
 - Please leave any comment you want to improve this game
 - If you really enjoy it and want this game to keep updating with cool features, you could kindly do a small contribution: paypal.me/BachNguyen248/5
 - If you have Unity experience and want to join me dev this game, you're more than welcome to contact me!